AMShegstad/README_generator/readMe.md

 ## Contributions
 ***Q: How can developers contribute to README Generator?*** <br>
 A: Developers can contribute to the README Generator by creating their own branch and submitting a pull request.
-Add issues via the repository, and offer feedback if you have any, but try and keep it friendly!
+Add issues via the repository, and offer feedback via the email address at the bottom of the README document if you have any, but try and keep it friendly!
 We're all in this together!<br>

 ## Testing
 ***Q: Test Instructions:<br>***